Photo credit: Dan Limmer

 Prehospital treatment of acidosis should focus on managing the suspected cause (e.g., the injury) and contributing underlying diseases.
 In the setting of multisystem trauma, management of hypoxia and hypoperfusion is important.
 Providers should ensure that the patient’s airway is patent and oxygen is administered.
 Recalling that hypovolemia and hypoperfusion can lead or contribute to acidosis, give intravenous fluids per local protocol.
 In the prehospital setting, administering medications such as sodium bicarbonate to overcome acidosis is rarely indicated.2–4,18–23

-Coagulopathies, or bleeding disorders, can result from a number of different events, including excessive fluid dilution, metabolic events (e.g., acidosis), hypothermia and disseminated intravascular coagulation (DIC).
+Coagulopathies, or bleeding disorders, can result from a number of different events, including excessive fluid dilution, metabolic events (e.g., acidosis), and hypothermia.
+Coagulopathies can be acquired, congenital, or inherited.
+Acquired are the most frequent and complex with disseminated intravascular coagulation (DIC) considered to be the common form of acquired.

 When a healthy person is injured, proteins in the blood become activated and travel to the site of injury to assist with clotting.
 In normal situations the clotting factors are replaced as they are consumed.
 In DIC widespread thrombus formation occurs, along with depletion of platelets and clotting factors.
 This leads to clotting complications, clot breakdowns and an inflammatory response by the body.
 As a result, small blood clots begin to form in the blood vessels; these can occlude vessels and cut off blood supply to organs.
 As this cycle continues, clotting factors are consumed, and simultaneous hemorrhage and thrombosis can occur.
 The systemic activation of the coagulation process leads to depletion of coagulation factors as clots are formed and broken down.6–8,24,25